Mauritius: Official and widely spoken languages

 Mauritius: Official and widely spoken languages Today

 Explore the dynamic linguistic landscape of this multicultural island.
 Today, the language spoken reflects a blend of tradition and modernity.
-Mauritian Creole remains the most common tongue, used by over 86.5% of the population8.
+Mauritian Creole remains the most common tongue, used by over 86.5% of the population.
 It’s the heart of daily conversations, connecting people across communities.

 English and French continue to play vital roles.
-English is the primary language for government and business, ensuring clarity in official settings2.
+English is the primary language for government and business, ensuring clarity in official settings.
 French, on the other hand, is widely used in education and media, adding a layer of sophistication to communication.

 language spoken in mauritius today